laufers/shell-2017-04-18/readme.md

 ```bash
 $ bash ~/your_repo_name/start_transcript.sh
 ```
-Your prompt will be set to "$ " in the current terminal (Linux) or in a new terminal (git bash, Cygwin) and all commands you enter and their output will be recorded.
+Your prompt will be set to "$ " in the current terminal (Linux, Mac) or in a new terminal (git bash, Cygwin) and all commands you enter and their output will be recorded.
 A new terminal window will open and start the `auto_push.sh` script to push the transcripts to github.
 The transcripts will be accessible at https://*your_github_username*.github.io/*your_repo_name*.

+To leave your prompt unchanged, run `bash ~/your_repo_name/start_transcript.sh --keep-prompt`

-Three files will be created:
+Some files will be created:
 * `commands.txt` -- command history with no output
 * `full_terminal.script` -- full output from the `script` command (commands and output) including ANSI escape sequences (created on Linux and Mac)
 * `full_terminal.d` -- directory with sequentially numbered files of the log output from `mintty.exe` (created on Windows with git bash or Cygwin, equivalent to the output from `script`)
+* `full_terminal.pipe` -- [named pipe](https://en.wikipedia.org/wiki/Unix_file_types#Named_pipe) where the script command can immediately flush output (created on Mac; the included version of `script` doesn't have the option to do this directly to a regular file)
 * `full_terminal.html` -- output from `script` or `mintty.exe` converted to html
 The provided `index.html` uses jquery to include `full_terminal.html` and `commands.txt`.